-India extradites alleged white-collar criminal to Russia
+India deports alleged white-collar criminal to Russia

-India has extradited a Russian citizen who is accused of embezzling more than $2 million, the Russian Home Ministry said on Jan.
-31. Anton Skryabin was extradited to Russia from India, accompanied by Interpol officers, according to the ministry
+India has deported a Russian citizen who is accused of embezzling more than $2 million, the Russian Home Ministry said on Jan.
+31. Anton Skryabin was deported to Russia from India, accompanied by Interpol officers, according to the ministry

 Skryabin, who was chairman of the board of a credit cooperative, allegedly embezzled the money in 2013-14 and fled Russia.

-Note: Editor's Note: An earlier version of this article incorrectly reported that Skryabin was extradited to Russia.
-The error is regretted.